joindin/joindin-api/talks.md

 *  ``average_rating``: A calculcated field showing the average of ratings on this talk (excludes anonymous ratings)
 *  ``comments_enabled``: Whether comments are currently being accepted on this talk
 *  ``comment_count``: Calculated field showing how many comments were made on this talk
+*  ``starred``: If the user is authenticated, boolean value indicating whether the user has starred this talk or not.
+For unauthenticated users, this field will always be false.
+*  ``starred_count``: Calculated field showing how many times this talk has been starred.
 *  ``speakers``: An array of the speakers giving the session.
 If the speaker has claimed the talk, this includes a speaker_uri which points to their user record.  *See also* [users]({{ site.baseurl}}/users.html)
 *  ``tracks``: An array of the tracks that this talk is in, if any.
 Just shows track labels
 *  ``website_uri``: The page for this talk on the main joind.in website